C Enum

 }Code language: C++ (cpp)

-In this example, we implicitly assign 2 to monday.
-Therefore, the tuesday will take 3, wednesday takes 4, and so on.
+In this example, we implicitly assign 2 to Monday.
+Therefore, Tuesday will take 3, Wednesday takes 4, and so on.

-Since enumeration members are integers, you can use arithmetic operator on them.
+Since enumeration members are integers, you can use arithmetic operators on them.
 For example:

 #include <stdio.h>